 Flooring in New South Wales

-What is the most durable type of flooring available in NSW?
+The most durable type of flooring available in NSW

 When we consider durability, we naturally think about hard floor coverings, but both wool and today’s innovative synthetic carpets are also incredibly durable when it comes to fade, stain, soil and crush resistance, so don’t discount them.

-Floor tiles – again another scratch resistant solution – are highly durable and can be found in selected Carpet Court stores around NSW.
+Floor tiles – again another scratch-resistant solution – are highly durable, high quality, and can be found in selected Carpet Court stores around NSW.

-Is it cheaper to install tile of laminate flooring?
+Is it cheaper to install tile or laminate flooring?

 Your new laminate flooring will be accompanied by manufacturer’s instructions for installation, so if you’re undertaking a DIY project follow these closely to ensure a problem-free finish.